-Phondani et al., (2015) discussed about the development of a participatory approaches to promote the cultivation of medicinal and aromatic plants in Champawat district of Uttarakhand in India.
-They analyze the people perception and revealed that farmers were dependent solely on wild collection MAPs before the initiation of the National Agriculture Innovation project.
+Phondani et al., (2015) discussed about the development of approaches in order to encourage the cultivation of medicinal and aromatic plants sitiuated in Champawat district of Uttarakhand in India.
+They analyzed the thinking of the people and revealed that farmers were entirely dependent upon wild collected MAPs before the establishment of the National Agriculture Innovation project.

-Das, Jain and Malhotra, (2016) discussed on the review study on impact of climate change on medicinal and aromatic plants and said that the current evidence suggested that the phenopmenon are having an impact on medicinal and aromatic plants and there are some potential threats worthy of concern and discussion.
+Das, Jain and Malhotra, (2016) discussed on the review on the basis of study of affect of climate change on medicinal and aromatic plants and said that the current evidence suggested that climatic uncertainty and changes pose an impact on medicinal and aromatic plants which are the matter of concern.

-Solomou et al., (2016) elaborated a review study on medicinal and aromatic plants diversity in Greece and their future prospects and aimed to profile the current state of medicinal and aromatic plants cultivation in Greece along with the future prospects.
-His review showed that the valuable uses are possible and medicinal and aromatic plants diversity represents attainable new environmentally and economically sustainable opportunities for agricultural areas.
+Solomou et al., (2016) elaborated a review study on diversity of these plants in Greece and their future and aimed to profile the current state of medicinal and aromatic plants cultivation in Greece along with the future prospects.

-Joshi, Satyal and Setzer, (2016) worked on Himalayan aromatic medicinal plants: A review on their ethnopharmacology, volatile phytochemistry and biological activities.
-This treview represents a summary of aromatic medicinal plants from the Indian Himalaya, Nepal, and Bhutan focusing on plant species for which volatile compositions and summarized 116 aromatic plant species distributed over 26 families.
+Joshi, Satyal and Setzer, (2016) worked on aromatic medicinal plants: A review on their ethnopharmacology, volatile phytochemistry and biological activities.